joshua-9402/cpet-140-final-project/README.md

   - For `createDatabase()`
     - It will create a new database or open a database (if there is an existing database)
     - Returns either `true` or `false with error`

-### Configuration
-- Configuration is intentionally minimal and file-based for portability.
-- Load configuration early in main.cpp and allow environment variables to override file values for CI/containers.

-### Known Limitations
-- Single-file SQLite limits multi-user concurrent writes; WAL helps but not a replacement for a server DB in multi-client scenarios.
-- UI is immediate-mode and desktop-focused; mobile UI experience requires a separate UI layer implementation.